hl7au/au-fhir-core/input/pagecontent/must-support.md

-### Must support requirements
-Labelling an element [MustSupport]( https://www.hl7.org/fhir/conformance-rules.html#mustSupport) means that implementations that produce or consume resources **SHALL** provide "support" for the element in some meaningful way.
-AU Core profiles impose a core set of must support obligations on classes of implementations based on roles and data services.
-Some implementation contexts require additional support, e.g. ePrescribing.
-The publications and/or profiles that define a particular implementation context **SHOULD** make clear the required "support" for that context.
+Labelling an element *[Must Support]( https://www.hl7.org/fhir/conformance-rules.html#mustSupport)* means that systems that request, or respond to requests, for patient data **SHALL** provide support for the element in some meaningful way.
+Must Support elements are treated differently between AU Core Responders and requestors.

-A sending system:
-- when making a request to an endpoint **SHALL** conform to the Conformance/CapabilityStatement for that endpoint and conform to all applicable AU Core conformance requirements
-- when responding to a request - TBD
-- when constructing a resource:
-   - **SHALL** ensure the resource conforms to the applicable AU Core profile
-   - **SHALL** implement the guidance on extensibility if including “additional” elements according to section on [Extensibility – “additional” elements](general-guidance.html#extensibility--additional-elements)
-   - **SHALL** implement the guidance on missing data if asserting a mandatory element is missing according to the section on [Missing Data](general-guidance.html#missing-data)
+### Must Support Requirements

+For querying and reading AU Core profiles, *Must Support* on any profile data element **SHALL** be interpreted as follows.

+#### AU Core Responder
+An AU Core Responder:
+- **SHALL** be capable of populating all data elements as part of the query results as specified by the [AU Core Server Capability Statement](CapabilityStatement-au-core-server.html).
-   - **SHALL** populate all elements labelled MustSupport where the sending system has that information unless:
+- **SHALL** populate all elements labelled *Must Support* unless:
-      - there is a clinical reason why supplying the information would be unsafe, misleading, or otherwise clinically inappropriate
+   - the element is not available for that patient.
-      - the data is suppressed due to a security or privacy reason
+   - a requester does not have access rights to the element (the data is suppressed due to a security or privacy reason), in this case the responder **SHALL** implement the requirements on [Suppressed Data](general-requirements.html#suppressed-data).

-A requesting system:
-- **SHALL** be capable of meaningfully processing all elements labelled MustSupport where the resource has been constructed in accordance with AU Core conformance requirements; depending on local requirements this may mean display, persist, index, or action in an event or request workflow
+- **SHALL** implement the requirements on [Missing data](general-requirements.html#missing-data) when an element is not available for a patient.
+  - **SHALL NOT** include an element in the resource instance returned as part of query results when the element is optional.
+  - **SHALL** include an element in the resource instance returned as part of query results when the element is mandatory by following the instructions in the section on [Missing data](general-requirements.html#missing-data).

+#### AU Core Requester
+An AU Core Requester:
+- **SHALL** be capable of meaningfully processing resources with must support elements
+   - **SHALL** be able to process resource instances containing elements with missing or suppressed information.
 - **MAY** choose to reject non-conformant resources
-- **SHALL** interpret missing data elements within resource instances as data not present in the source system
+- **SHALL** interpret missing data elements within resource instances as data not present in the source system when querying AU Core Responders
-- **SHALL** be able to process resources containing “additional” elements according to section on [Extensibility – “additional” elements](general-guidance.html#extensibility--additional-elements)

-A persisting system:
-- **SHALL** reject any request to create or update a resource that is not supported by the Conformance/CapabilityStatement, contains a modifier extension that is not supported by the Conformance/CapabilityStatement, or is a supported type but does not conform to the Conformance/CapabilityStatement resource for that endpoint.
-- in circumstances other than those specified above (request to create or update a resource) **MAY** choose to reject non-conformant resources but is not required to do so
-- **SHALL** be able to persist resources containing data elements asserting missing information according to the section on [Missing Data](general-guidance.html#missing-data)
-- **SHALL** be able to persist resources containing "additional" elements according to section on [Extensibility – “additional” elements](general-guidance.html#extensibility--additional-elements)
+Processing, depending on local requirements, may mean display, persist, index, or action in an event or request workflow.
+Processing may differ based on the element’s value.
+For example, one possible value of the [ServiceRequest.status](https://hl7.org/fhir/r4/servicerequest-definitions.html#ServiceRequest.status) element is `entered-in-error`.
+This element is marked as Must Support; requestors must be capable of processing this value to handle the resource’s clinical data appropriately.

+### Presentation of elements labelled Must Support in profiles

-#### Presentation of elements labelled MustSupport in profile views
+#### Presentation of elements labelled Must Support in table views

+When rendered in an implementation guide each profile is presented in different formal views under tabs labelled "Differential Table", "Key Elements Table", and "Snapshot Table".

+The elements labelled *Must Support* in these views are flagged with an <span style="padding-left: 3px; padding-right: 3px; color: white; background-color: red" title="This element must be supported">S</span>.
+Implementers should refer to the "Key Elements Table" to see the full set of elements that are Mandatory or Must Support, and the full set of terminology requirements.

+Implementers should take note that the full set of constraints (i.e. invariants) are only presented in the "Detailed Descriptions" tab or the raw representation (e.g. XML or JSON) of the profile.

+#### Presentation of elements labelled *Must Support* in raw representations

-When viewing the raw JSON of a profile, elements labelled *MustSupport* are flagged with a boolean element `mustSupport` set to "true".
+When viewing the raw representation (e.g. XML or JSON) of a profile, elements labelled *Must Support* are flagged as `mustSupport` set to "true".

-Example: AU Core AllergyIntolerance profile showing clinicalStatus and verificationStatus labelled MustSupport
+Example: AU Core AllergyIntolerance profile showing clinicalStatus and verificationStatus labelled *Must Support*
 ~~~
 {
     "resourceType" : "StructureDefinition",